Paddington Basin: Redevelopment

 The original plan for the eastern end envisaged a commercial development focused around the Grand Union Basin and included the Winding building and the Grand Union building.
 The Richard Rogers Partnership originally designed the latter as three towers of 24, 32 and 40 floors rising to 164m, but the planners imposed a height limit of 100 m.
 The revised scheme comprised six linked blocks of 30 storeys totalling 860000 sqft of mixed-use space, but the project was discarded when it looked like the site would be needed by the Health Campus (see below).

-The Health Campus scheme collapsed in 2005 and in February 2006 the Paddington Development Corporation - which became European Land and Property Ltd - submitted a new planning application.
-Branded as Merchant Square, this proposed 1800000 sqft of mixed-use space spanning 6 buildings, including 554 residential units and 58% commercial space.
+The Health Campus scheme collapsed in 2005 and in February 2006 the Paddington Development Corporation – which became European Land and Property Ltd – submitted a new planning application.
+Branded as Merchant Square, this proposed 1800000 sqft of mixed-use space spanning six buildings, including 554 residential units and 58% commercial space.
 Planning permission was granted on 1 March 2007.
 A revised planning application was subsequently submitted and was approved on 19 May 2011.
 4 Merchant Square, a 16-storey block of 196 flats, designed by Tryfon Kalyvides Partnership, completed in 2013; 5 Merchant Square (formerly Carmine) is a 14-storey office block of 255000 sqft designed by Mossessian and Partners which became fully let by 2015.
 Part of the building is occupied by Marks & Spencer, which also occupies the Waterside Building.

 In late 2021, Premier Inn constructed their largest, non-airport, hotel in Greater London on the north bank of the basin.
 The development was completed in March 2022.

 3 Merchant Square, a 21-storey development of 159 luxury apartments and 42 standard apartments, was completed in summer 2014.
-1 Merchant Square will be a residential tower of 42 storeys designed by Robin Partington Architects, which will be the tallest building in the City of Westminster, containing just over 200 residential units, a 90-room boutique hotel and a sky bar.
+1 Merchant Square is a residential tower of 42 storeys designed by Robin Partington Architects, currently under construction as of 2015, which will be the tallest building in the City of Westminster, containing just over 200 residential units, a 90-room boutique hotel and a sky bar.
 2 Merchant Square will be a 16-storey office building providing 162000 sqft of Grade A space with 4400 sqft of retail space.
 6 Merchant Square will offer 119 apartments over 15 floors.